Konstantin Päts: Remains

 In 1988, Estonians Henn Latt and Valdur Timusk decided to search for Konstantin Päts's remains in Russia.
-They reached Burashevo village, 15 km from Kalinin (now Tver), where Päts had been a patient in the hospital.
-They met his last doctor Ksenya Gusseva, who described Päts's funeral in 1956.
+They reached the village of Burashevo, 15 km from Kalinin (now Tver), where Päts had been a patient in the hospital.
+They met his last doctor, Ksenya Gusseva, who described Päts's funeral in 1956.
 She said that Päts was buried like a president – in a coffin, unlike other deceased patients of the time.
-On 22 June 1990, his grave was dug up and the remains were reburied in Tallinn Metsakalmistu cemetery on 21 October 1990.
-In 2011, a commemorative cross was placed in Burashevo village, where Päts was once buried.
+On 22 June 1990, his grave was dug up and the remains were reburied in Tallinn's Metsakalmistu cemetery on 21 October 1990.
+In 2011, a commemorative cross was placed in Burashevo, where Päts was once buried.

 Personal life

 Konstantin Päts and his wife Helma.

 In 1901, Konstantin Päts married Wilhelma ("Helma") Ida Emilie Peedi (b.
 1878), whom he had met in Pärnu High School.
 They had two sons, Leo and Viktor.
 Konstantin left his family for exile in 1905; and his second son was born while he still resided in Switzerland.
 They were united when Konstantin moved to Ollila, Finland.
 His wife died of lung disease in 1910 while he was imprisoned in Saint Petersburg, and Päts never remarried.
 His children were raised by his wife's unmarried sister Johana (Johanna) Wilhelmine Alexsandra Peedi.
 Konstantin Päts also had at least one godson.

 Päts was seen as a kind person, who was able to give good speeches and who had grown up in a rural area and therefore had a heart for the land.
 He took a special interest in issues related to children.
 He often donated money to large families and schools and organized events for students, which he also took part in.
 He was also known to take long walks in the morning in the Kadriorg park around the Presidential Palace and to get into conversations with park workers.
 Konstantin Päts had diabetes.

 In 1919, Päts rented, organized, and later bought a farmstead on the land detached from Väo Manor, just outside Tallinn.
 He was later awarded a farmstead, like many other participants of and contributors to the Estonian War of Independence.
 His farmstead, however, was in Kloostrimetsa, in a prime location just outside Tallinn.
 Currently located within the Tallinn Botanic Garden, the farmstead has been returned to Päts's descendants.